-The Doctor of Philosophy Degree.
-The course requirements are determined with the assistance and approval of the student's advisory committee.
-A formal "Plan of Study," including a minimum of 30 credit hours of graduate coursework and a minimum total of 90 credit hours, must be approved by the advisory committee and submitted to the OSU Graduate College before completing 28 credit hours of graduate study.
-The advisory committee is selected at the end of the second semester.
-The OSU Graduate College has established the following minimum requirements: 30 credit hours of graduate coursework; 15 credit hours of dissertation; and a total of 90 credit hours for the PhD degree.
-PhD students must maintain a B average for graduate coursework.
-A grade of C in a single course will place the student on academic probation.
+A formal "Plan of Study" with a minimum of 30 credit hours of graduate coursework, a minimum of 15 credit hours of research, and a minimum total of (a) 60 credit hours or (b) 90 credit hours must be approved by the student's advisory committee and submitted to the OSU Graduate College before completing (a) 17 credit hours or (b) 28 credit hours of graduate study.
+The student's advisory committee is selected at the end of the student's second semester.
+All graduate students must maintain a B average in their graduate coursework.
+A grade of C in a single graduate course can place the student on academic probation.

-Formal graduate coursework includes all of the courses listed for the MS degree, at least four of the advanced graduate courses in biochemistry (6000 level) including 6740, and additional courses appropriate to the student's interests.
+The Department offers research experience in a variety of areas.
+Formal PhD program graduate coursework includes all of the courses listed for the MS degree, at least four of the advanced graduate courses in biochemistry (6000 level) including BIOC 6740, and additional courses and lab experience appropriate to the student's interests.
 Each student will take a series of preliminary examinations in January of his or her third semester.